snoopy55619819/prepWork/README.md

 # prepWork
+Creator: Nikhil Tallapureddy

-Files from compass prep module work uploaded here to practice using git/github and collaboration tools.
+Files from compass prep module work uploaded here.
+This was made in order to practice using git commands from commandline.
+Specific focus on add, commit and push commands to update files and changes to github repositories.